pedroramaciotti/LogDiv/README.md

 ## Specification

-### Entries format
+### Inputs format

-LogDiv needs a specific format of entries to run:
+LogDiv needs a specific format of inputs to run:

 - A file describing all requests under a table format, whose fields are:
 * user ID